vvelisoju/lokalhunt-replit/README.md

 ## Overview
 Lokalhunt is a comprehensive city-focused job portal built with Express.js, PostgreSQL, and React.
 The platform implements a sophisticated multi-role architecture supporting Candidates, Employers, Branch Admins, and Super Admins.

+## 📱 Mobile App & Push Notifications

+This project now supports native Android and iOS apps using **Capacitor** with **Firebase Push Notifications**.
+The React web app can be deployed as native mobile apps with full push notification support.

 ## Tech Stack

 ### Backend